 You could be:

 consulting with your client and coming up with a design concept which takes account of the use of the building, the kind of site it will be on, any environmental issues and the budget

 preparing a design proposal using computer-aided design (CAD) software such as AutoCAD and building information modelling (BIM) processes, ensuring that it meets building regulations and safety standards

 once the design is agreed, producing detailed drawings to send to the quantity surveyor for costings, and to builders for competitive tender

 preparing planning applications to be submitted to local authority

 visiting the site, attending progress meetings to ensure that the project is on schedule, meets agreed standards and is within budget

 making sure that any impact on the environment is limited

 working closely with other professionals in the team such as surveyors, engineers and contractors to solve problems.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 the size of company or organisation you work for

 the demand for the job.

 For self-employed architects most of the income may derive from negotiated fees.
 The salary for students on their placement after year 3 of their degree (Part 1) would earn £18,000 to £21,000 a year.
-This rises up to between £24,000 to £30,000 on completion of BArch or MArch (Part 2).
-A newly registered architect on completion of Part 3 can earn £30,000 to £45,000 a year.
+This rises up to between £24,000 to £30,000 on completion of (Part 2).
+A newly registered architect on completion of Part 3 can earn £31,500 to £37,500 a year.
+Architects with over 5 years experience can earn £36,000 to £45,000.

-Senior or associate architects may earn up to £50,000 or more a year, depending on the size of the firm.
+Senior or associate architects may earn up to £60,000 or more a year, depending on the size of the firm.

 You work in an office, but spend time visiting clients, planning departments, and builders.

 You visit sites in all weathers.

-- You may have to work evenings and weekends to meet deadlines and spend time away from home.
+You may have to work evenings and weekends to meet deadlines and spend time away from home.